 - Course forums

-If you're planning to monetize your courses, it includes a simple native payment integration with PayPal.
-Or, you can connect to third-party eCommerce or membership plugins for more flexibility for things like subscriptions, memberships, discounts, etc.
+If you’re planning to monetize your courses, it includes a simple native payment integration with PayPal.
+Or, you can connect to third-party eCommerce or membership plugins for more flexibility for things such as subscriptions, memberships, discounts, etc.

 - Create user groups, complete with special users assigned to manage each group